 You may not notice any symptoms at first.
 The effects of lead poisoning are easy to miss and may seem related to other conditions.
 The higher the amount of lead in the body, the more severe the symptoms are.

 In children, symptoms can include:

 Severe cases can cause seizures, paralysis, and coma.

 The doctor will ask questions and do a physical exam to look for signs of lead poisoning.
-If your doctor suspects lead poisoning, he or she will do a blood test to find out the amount of lead in the
+If your doctor suspects lead poisoning, your doctor will do a blood test to find out the amount of lead in the blood.

 Adults usually aren't screened for lead poisoning unless they have a job that involves working with lead.
 For these workers, companies usually are required to provide testing.

 If you are pregnant or trying to get pregnant and have a family member who works with lead, you may want to ask your doctor about your risk for lead poisoning.
 But in general, experts don't recommend routine testing for lead in pregnant people who don't have symptoms.footnote 1

 Treatment for lead poisoning includes removing the source of lead, getting good nutrition, and, in some cases, having chelation therapy.